buiduccuong30051989/frontend-standard/README.md

 	}

+Mixins should be included in the appropriate section.
+For example, the bourbon mixin "@include linear-gradient()" would be included in the background section, since it outputs the "background-image" property.
 (Note: Comments are for purposes of the style guide only.
 No need to comment each group of properties in your actual code.)

 ## HTML Rules